brettu/redis-course/README.md

 9. Restore the database with `$ pg_restore -d clickbait_development clickbait_dev.tar`

-10. Run `$ rake db:migrate` and start the console with `$ rails console`
+10. Run `$ rails server` and navigate to [localhost:3000](http://localhost:3000).
+The web app should be running.

 11. In console query to confirm 365000 score cards have been created.

     ```bash
     $ rails c